-If you’re like me and are convinced the only way to do something is to do it yourself, here are eight great ways to help reduce the possibility of becoming a victim of identity theft:
+If you’re like me and are convinced the only way to do something is to do it yourself, here are nine great ways to help reduce the possibility of becoming a victim of identity theft.

 1. Shred documents – Simply tearing up your bills, solicitations and other items is not enough.
 Thieves will dig in your trash, in the dump, anywhere they believe they might find some nugget of information to use for their own ill-gotten gains.
 You have to invest in a shredder, preferably one that does a cross-cut shred (makes confetti) rather than small segmented strips.

 2. Never leave a receipt.
 In your vehicle, at a restaurant, a store, anywhere.
 Always keep your receipts and either store them safely at home or shred them.
 Most receipts don’t carry personal information or things an identity thief can use.
 However some receipts include your address, the last four of a credit card or social security number or other pieces of info that could become valuable.
 Make it a practice to never leave paper behind with any of your personal information on it.

 3. Protect your Social Security number – If someone is requesting your social security number, bank account, or drivers license, ask them why before handing it over.
 Never carry your social security card with you unless you need it.
 Typically, the only places your social security card comes in handy is at the post-office to complete a passport application, or at the DMV.
 In just about any other situation, leave it at home.